Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Characters and Groups/Kazka.md

 Myers-Briggs: INFP (Mediator) - introspective, idealistic, and driven by values.
 (Maybe)
 Enneagram: Type 4 (The Individualist) - values uniqueness and depth of experience, often feeling misunderstood.

-Speech: He speaks politely initially, but short to the point.
-He is not rude.
-He often remains silent unless spoken to, but may ask a small question here and there for small talk's sake.
-He talks enough to not prolong the conversation.
-Occasional sarcasm.

 Behavior: Often withdrawn, he avoids large groups but can engage deeply with individuals.
-Displays a mix of friendliness and guardedness.
+Displays a mix of friendliness but cautious of strangers.

 Emotions: Struggles with guilt and self-loathing, feeling distant from joy.
+Wary of people.

 Mentality: Depressive.
 Often he thinks about where he went wrong.

-Worldview: Cynical and distrustful of magic, viewing it as a double-edged sword.
+Worldview: Was once excited about the world and exploring it.
+Now, cynical and distrustful of magic, viewing it as a double-edged sword.
+Skeptical of the world.
+He has some hope due to Ubuntism.

 Internalized Belief: Believes he is unworthy of love and happiness due to his past failures.